jambuur/APEDSK99/README.md

 DOAD's need to be stored in a /DISKS/ folder on the SD card or on a FTP server.
 DOAD filenames must follow the DOS 8.3 format and have a ".DSK" extension.
 At powerup or reset the Arduino looks for optional "__APEDSK1.DSK" / "_APEDSK2.DSK" / "_APEDSK3.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's (see below).

 Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but rather speedy) floppy.
 Single-sided formatting takes about 15 seconds and verifying is unnecesary.
 Fun fact: single-sided DOAD's automagically become double-sided by formatting them accordingly.
 Reverse is also true but the DOAD will still take DD / 180KB of disk space (not that it matters with likely plenty of SD or FTP GB's to spare).

+On my setup (a Linux server with VSFTP within the same LAN segment) I get about 20Kbyte upload and 30Kbyte download speed.
+In practice it means 5-10 seconds between the TI-BASIC FTP CALL and back to the friendly flashing cursor.

 ### *TI BASIC support*